 During lunch periods, Glenbard West will provide academic support available to students who may be struggling in class.
-Students may be assigned or voluntarily utilize the multidisciplinary intervention room during their lunch periods.
+Students may be assigned to the multidisciplinary intervention room during their lunch periods.
 Students that are assigned to the lunch intervention room must attend as attendance will be required.